Trench-Wars/twcore/README.md

 # TWCore

+# THIS REPOSITORY HAS BEEN ARCHIVED DUE TO THE MOVE TO GITLAB
+Please contact Trench Wars developers to gain access to this repository.
+This repository contains the most recent public code of TWCore as it has been available on twcore.org.

 ## About TWCore

 [Subspace Continuum][] is a 2D massive-multiplayer online game (MMOG) from the 90s that consists of a server and a client.
 Anyone can host their own [zone][Subspace Zone] (server) and allow clients to connect to it.